mauriciojost/main4ino-server/README.md

 ## Basics

-The most simple use case this server has been conceived for is described below.

 A `device` is an embedded system.
 For instance, a device can be an alarm based on Arduino.

 A device is made of `actors` (or components).
 For the alarm example, we could have actors clock, speaker and display.

 Each actor has `properties`.
 They can be readable and/or writeable.
 For the actor speaker, we could have the property volume.

-A device normally informs of its status regularly (the current value of the properties of its actors) by creating `reports`.
+A device normally informs of its status regularly (the current value of the properties of its actors) by creating `reports` in the server.

-Normally a device can load recently created user-requested values for its actor's properties, by reading the `targets`.
+Normally a device can load recently created user-requested values for its actor's properties, by reading the `targets` from the server.

-Once the device requested targets from the server successfully, they become consumed, making not retrievable more than once.
+Once the device requested targets from the server successfully, they become consumed, making each target not retrievable more than once.

 The corresponding REST API is [here](/src/main/scala/org/mauritania/main4ino/api/v1/Service.scala).